Matthew-Hurrell/viva-la-nacho/README.md

 #### Footer

 The Viva La Nacho footer is present on every page of the site.
 It features the same navigation menu as the header nav but styled differently.
 A deep green background colour is used, which contrasts well with the light background colours of the inner sections.
-Social media icon links feature colour hover effects which match their individual social media colour palettes.
-There is also a repitition of the viva la nacho site name and tag line with the mexican hat motif to finish the page.
+Social media icon links feature coloured hover effects which match their individual social media colour palettes.
+There is also a repetition of the Viva La Nacho site name and tagline with the Mexican hat motif to finish the page.
 This footer is fully responsive, and navigation items stack vertically on smaller screens.

 ![Footer](readme/assets/images/viva-la-nacho-footer.png)